HR RESOURCES & PROCEDURES

-On this page you will information that will help you navigate your way through resources made available to all employees.
-Below is a copy of the 2018-19 Staff Handbook where you can find additional information on policies, expectations & guidelines for all faculty/Staff.
+Below you will information that will help you navigate your way through resources made available to all employees.
+Employees can also find a full overview of our Personnel Policies & Procedures in our 2019-20 Employee Handbook.

 Employee Handbook 2019-20 (COMING SOON)

 If you have any HR-related questions, they should be sent to: